ShakyFoundation/Axiom-of-Finite-Bounds/README.md

 ### What we need

 **Formalisation**
-- Extend the Isabelle/HOL or Coq scaffolds
+- Extend the Isabelle/HOL, Coq, or Lean scaffolds
-- Formalise sections currently marked as future work
+- Formalise sections currently marked as future work — substitution machinery, soundness, completeness, finite-model locales
 - Prove additional theorems within BST
-- The `Unmerged-future-work` branch is a good place to start — it contains proposed extensions across topology, complexity theory, model theory, quantum gravity, and more.
+- The `Unmerged-future-work` branch contains proposed extensions across topology, complexity theory, model theory, quantum gravity, and more.
 Most are rough.
 Many are formalisation targets waiting for someone to pick them up.

 **Mathematics and errors**
 - Identify gaps or errors in the paper — open an issue, not a pull request; describe the problem precisely